renjmindy/AutomaticCaptionGenerator/README.md

 After that you should see a Jupyter page in your browser.

-## Using Automatic Image Caption Generator

-To use automatic image caption generator, follow these steps so that we can prepare resources inside Jupyter Notebooks (for local setups only):

-* Click **New** -> **Terminal** and execute: git clone [link](https://github.com/hse-aml/intro-to-dl.git) On Windows you might want to install [Git](https://git-scm.com/download/win) You can also download all the resources as zip archive from GitHub page.
-* Close the terminal and refresh Jupyter page, you will see **intro-to-dl folder**, go there, all the necessary notebooks are waiting for you.
-* First you need to download necessary resources, to do that open `download_resources.ipynb` and run cells for Keras and your week.

-Now you can open a notebook

 ## Using GPU for offline setup (for advanced users)

 * If you have a Linux host you can try these [instructions](https://github.com/ZEMUSHKA/coursera-aml-docker#using-gpu-in-your-container-linux-hosts-only) for Docker